toitware/npm-packages/README.md

 link](https://classic.yarnpkg.com/en/docs/cli/link/) for that.
 Just make sure you're building your package, and consider using `yarn build --watch` so it stays up to date.

+> ⚠️ **WARNING**: Sometimes linked packages don't behave as intended.
+> Dependencies get duplicated (for example the @mui theme) and are not shared
+> properly.
+If you run into any issues, the only solution we have found so far
+> is to add the dependency as a local path dependency (with
+> `../path/to/package`) and upgrade the specific dependency every time you make
+> a change (with `yarn upgrade @toitware/code-block` for example)
+>
+> To add insult to injury, gatsby caches dependencies as well and if the version
+> didn't change you won't get updated code.
+So if you're using a local package
+> you need to run `gatsby clean` as well before restarting the server.
+>
+> So the full workflow looks like this:
+>
+> 1. Change the dependency to `"@toitware/code-block": "../path/to/npm-packages/packages/code-block"`
+> 2. `yarn upgrade @toitware/code-block`
+> 3. `gatsby clean && gatsby develop`
+> 4. Repeat the previous 2 steps until you've finished with the development,
+>    then change the dependency back to the version you're going to publish:
+>    `"@toitware/code-block": "^2.0.0"`
+> 5. Publish the packages first, then run `yarn upgrade @toitware/code-block`
+>    again, make sure everything still works, and you're done.

 ### Running tests